zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   http://www.microsoft.com/downloads/details.aspx?FamilyId=E6E1C3DF-A74F-4207-8586-711EBE331CDC&displaylang=en

-To run these demos, you will typically need at least two Command Prompt windows.
-In each command prompt, add the Ice bin directory to your PATH, as shown below:

-  > set PATH=<Ice installation root directory>\bin;%PATH%
+If Ice is installed in a non-default location it will also be necessary to set ICE_HOME:

-  > set PATH=<Ice installation root directory>\bin\bcc10;%PATH%
+  > set ICE_HOME=<Ice installation root directory>

-Note that the bin\bcc10 directory must be in the PATH before the bin directory.

 Change to the desired demo subdirectory and review the README file if one is present.
 Type 'server' to start the server.
 In another command